 After a tense wait, your visa is approved.
 Relief washes over you.
-Now you're looking at the dummy travel insurance you used for the application, and you think: “I don't really need this policy anymore.
-Can I just cancel it and get a refund?”
+Now you're looking at the travel insurance you used for the application, and you think: "I don't really need this policy anymore.
+Can I just cancel it and get a refund?"
 It's a common question, but the answer is not straightforward.
 In this guide, we'll walk you through the risks, the exceptions, and the best way to handle cancellation without putting your hard‑earned visa at risk.

-Why Would You Cancel Dummy Insurance?
+Why Would You Cancel Insurance?

 - Change of plans: Your travel dates have shifted and the old policy no longer aligns.